 Andrew Parfitt holds a 4th Degree black belt in Kuk Sool

-and studied with JDKJN Phillip Holmes at the
+and has studied with JDKJN Phillip Holmes at the